Understanding JWT: How It Works, Use Cases, and Best Practices

 🧠 Key Thing to Remember

-A JWT doesn’t hide the data—it just makes sure it hasn’t been altered.
-The data in the payload is Base64 encoded, not encrypted.
-That means anyone who gets hold of the token can decode it and see what’s inside.
-That’s why you should never store sensitive information (like passwords) in a JWT.
+A JWT doesn’t hide the data—it just ensures it hasn’t been changed.
+The payload is Base64 encoded, not encrypted.
+So anyone with the token can decode and read the contents.

 🔐 How JWT Signing Works (Not Encryption)

-• A secret key (HMAC algorithm like HS256)
+• A secret key using HMAC (e.g., HS256)

-• Or a private key (RSA/ECDSA algorithms like RS256)
+• Or a private key using RSA/ECDSA (e.g., RS256)

 🕵️♂️ So...
 Can Anyone Read the Payload?